Pumpkin Coffee Cake

 When it comes to coffee cake, I like mine flavorful, moist and with plenty of streusel topping.
 This pumpkin coffee cake is nothing short of those requirements.
-The pumpkin puree and fall spices make this coffee cake better than most.
+It’s unbelievably delicious!
+The pumpkin purรฉe and fall spices make this coffee cake better than most.
 Plus, the pumpkin pie spice pairs so well with the brown sugar streusel!

 How to make pumpkin coffee cake

-- Make the streusel: Whisk together flour, brown sugar and cinnamon.
+- Make the streusel: whisk together flour, brown sugar and cinnamon.
 Add melted butter and mix until small clumps form.
+Set aside.

 - Assemble: Transfer half the pumpkin cake batter to the prepared pan and spread evenly.
 Sprinkle half the streusel over the batter.
 Repeat with remaining batter and streusel.